 - CHILDREN MUST stay within arms reach of adults and not wander in the field.
 Children that cannot stay close to their adults will have to leave the field.

-- When our picnic area is allowed to open, No outside food is permitted.
+- No outside food is permitted.
 Our picnic area is reserved for guests purchasing food items from our Farm Store.

 Health and Safety Pledge